 Washington State is committed to helping its small businesses grow.
 One way to do that is to help business leaders get over the inevitable hump that occurs in the second stage of a company’s life.
-And that’s what the Washington State Economic Gardening program is designed to do.
 Typically, businesses at this stage know that they need to grow, they just don’t know how, where or when.
-Growth, of course can be risky, especially at critical junctures in the life of a company, especially in a rapidly changing, dynamic marketplace.

-Washington’s Economic Gardening program is designed to reduce this risk while increasing the potential for growth by engaging business specialists from throughout the country to help a company more fully understand its strengths, challenges, and most important, opportunities.
-Economic Gardening has been successfully implemented throughout the United States and has developed innovative methodologies for successful business assistance that complements conventional practices.
+Washington’s Economic Gardening program is designed to reduce this risk while increasing the potential for growth by engaging business specialists from throughout the country to help a company more fully understand its strengths, challenges, and most importantly, opportunities.

 At its core is a group of highly specialized professionals known as the National Strategic Research Team (NSRT).
 These individuals are certified by the National Center for Economic Gardening, hosted by the Edward Lowe Foundation.
 Working together with the company’s management team, they provide analysis on core strategy, market dynamics, qualified sales leads, innovation and temperament.

 Leveraging sophisticated corporate tools often not available to second-stagers, the NSRT functions like an adjunct research staff, providing CEOs with information to make better decisions about critical issues.
 Researchers show second-stagers the big picture so they can make necessary adjustments that lead to increased growth and profitability.

 Twenty-four Washington companies have already completed the program, increasing projected revenue, adding new locations, products or services and hiring new employees to handle the new business opportunities.

 - Private, for-profit companies that have been operating in a Washington State community for at least two years.